contao-community-alliance/composer-plugin/README.md

 do not follow semantic versioning, it is very hard for others, (and the dependency manager) to install correct versions of your library.

-You should also get familiar with the [Composer version constraints][composer_version] to correctly set your dependencies.
+You should also get familiar with the [Composer version constraints][composer_versions] to correctly set your dependencies.
 Incorrect dependencies will lead to broken installations, and it's **always** the developer's fault!